duaraghav8/Ethlint/docs/developer-guide.rst

 ``create()``

 This function is responsible for actual processing of the contract code, determining whether something is wrong or not, reporting an issue and suggesting fixes. create() must return an object whose Key is an AST node type, and value is the function to execute on that node.
-So, for example, ``IfStatement`` is the type of the AST node representing an `if` clause and block in solidity.
+So, for example, ``IfStatement`` is the type of the AST node representing an ``if`` clause and block in solidity.

 .. note::
-	To know which node type you need to capture, install `solparse <https://github.com/duaraghav8/solparse>`_, parse some sample code into AST, then examine the particular node of interest for its `type` field.
+	To know which node type you need to capture, install `solparse <https://github.com/duaraghav8/solparse>`_, parse some sample code into AST, then examine the particular node of interest for its ``type`` field.
 Specify that type as your return object key.
+You can see `any rule implementation <https://github.com/duaraghav8/Solium/tree/master/lib/rules>`_ to understand what create()'s return object looks like.

 The create() function receives a ``context`` object, which allows you to access the solidity code to be linted and many other things to help your rule work its magic.